 JUUHI BABBAR SONII

-2018 is Juuhi Babbar Sonii’s 5th year as the theatre section curator.
+2020 is Juuhi Babbar Sonii’s 7th year as the theatre section curator.
 Juuhi is the recipient of the Ustad Bismillah Khan Yuva Puruskaar, the highest national award for the youth towards body of work in theatre.
 With a lineage like hers and almost 20 years in the profession, she has definitely been an asset to the KGAF Theatre Act!
-From folk theatre hailing from Rural India to the swankiest performances studded with stars, Juuhi Babbar Sonii has got all of it under Kala Ghoda theatre roof.
-The years between 2014 and 2017 showcased more than 50 performances each year and this year with more than 60 performances, it is yet another celebration of the best in theatre that the city has ever seen.
+From folk theatre hailing from rural India to the swankiest performances studded with stars, Juuhi Babbar Sonii has got all of it under the Kala Ghoda theatre roof.
+The years between 2014 and 2019 showcased more than 50 performances each year and this year with more than 60 performances, it is yet another celebration of the best in theatre that the city has ever seen.

 Urban Design And Architecture